 3 – Sponges…A small sponge will mop up the moisture collecting on the inside of the tent.

-4 – Campfires…I never made one in order to prevent night blindness when you can’t see who or what made that loud cracking noise out beyond the circle of light produced by the fire you’ve been staring at intently for the past hour and a half.
+4 – Campfires…I never made one in order to prevent night blindness (when you can’t see who or what made that loud cracking noise out beyond the circle of light produced by the fire you’ve been staring at intently for the past hour and a half).

 6 – Camp slippers…Oh, the comfort of taking off your boots and slopping around camp, but not after or during a rain.
 Pack your pack so you can access your ground cloth and tent, then your self-inflatable air mattress, then your sleeping bag.
 Do this before you start thinking about dinner.
 Always have someplace to retreat to if the weather suddenly turns nasty.

 Cover your pack with your rain cover.
 Now put your rain jacket on partially zipped.
-Next, put your pack on as usual.
+Next put your pack on as usual.
 Unfurl your umbrella and balance it on top of your pack so that the top is completely covered with the umbrella hanging over the back of the pack and the handle on your chest.
 Now take the umbrella handle and place it under the already tightened chest strap.
-Make adjustments as needed, but keep the jacket unzipped and partially open to allow maximum breathing.
+Make adjustments as needed but keep the jacket unzipped and partially open to allow maximum breathing.
 Hike in the rain and stay cool and dry.
-The rainwater will drain off the umbrella and down the backside of the covered pack.
-But you still have to deal with the laughter of on-coming hot and sweaty hikers, at least until they realize how cool and dry you are.
+The rainwater will drain off the umbrella and down the backside of the rain-covered pack.
+But you still have to deal with the laughter of oncoming hot and sweaty hikers, at least until they realize how cool and dry you are.

-10 – Feet problems…Constant pressure on my feet from the weight of the pack and the pounding of the trail caused major, painful heel bone spurs, which made hiking almost impossible at times.
+10 – Feet problems…Constant pressure on my feet from the weight of the pack and the pounding of the trail caused major, painful heel bone spurs, which made hiking at times almost impossible.
 An unbelievable stroke of luck happened one summer when I stumbled into the old Castle Mountain Hostel.
 There were a couple of guys in the common room/kitchen who noticed that I seemed to be in some pain as I limped in.
 I explained the situation, telling them I was planning on heading north and hiking the South Boundary Trail to Jasper.
 But due to a major bone spur on my right heel, I was afraid I was going to pretty much call the summer a bust.

 12- Figure out what gear works and what doesn’t and make changes… ”Cheap gear Inevitably fails!”
-Try to budget for the best gear you can afford, and then a little bit over.
+Try to budget for the best gear you can afford and then a little bit over.

-13 – Finally, take along a large notebook and record the events of the day…Who you met, what you saw, the miles you hiked, the weather, and how you felt.
+13 – Finally, take along a large notebook and record the events of the day…who you met, what you saw, the miles you hiked, the weather and how you felt.
 The FUTURE YOU will be glad you did.
 I know some 50 years or so onward when I read mine, I am.